Code-Institute-Submissions/mysan91-MS3_/README.md

 * Tested to manage categories and add a category and that worked well.
 * Tested to edit a category and that worked well.
 * Tested to delete a category and that worked well.
+* Tested the different pages on mobile and tablet.

 #### Testing in different browsers